 There are several concerns that can come with applying a seed treatment yourself: Are you using the right rate?
 Is the treatment getting on every seed?
 Although on-farm seed treaters can be fairly accurate, you get the highest precision when you have your retailer apply the treatment or you purchase bagged seed that’s already been treated.
 The time you’ll save by not having to treat your wheat seed yourself might be worth the extra cost.

 When considering which seed treatment to choose, many farmers ask themselves, “Do I want a fungicide-only seed treatment or do I need a fungicide plus insecticide seed treatment?”
-The only way to determine this is by knowing the past history of a particular field or by working with your local agronomist to determine if you have wireworm presence in those fields.
+The only way to determine this is by knowing the past history of a particular field or by working with your local agronomist to determine what insects are likely an issue in those fields.

 Wireworms, for example, feed on the roots of wheat plants, causing destruction that makes plants more vulnerable to infection by soil pathogens.
 Bird cherry-oat aphids are a vector for barley yellow dwarf mosaic virus and require higher rates of insecticide for longer residual control.
 It is important to note that seed treatment insecticides will not control wheat curl mites that carry wheat streak mosaic virus.
 Timely control of volunteer wheat is still needed to reduce infection.
 Know your fields, consult your agronomist and make a decision that will protect your plants and your yield potential.